wp-plugins/xili-language/readme.txt

 xili-language is compatible with the plugin [xili-tidy-tags](http://dev.xiligroup.com/xili-tidy-tags/ ). xili-tidy-tags lets you create multiple group of tags.
 That way, you can have a tag cloud for tags in English, another cloud for French tags, another for Spanish ones, and so on.
 You can also use the plugin for more than multilingual blogs.
 Basically, you can create any group of tags you want.

 xili-language is full compatible with the plugin [xilitheme-select](http://wordpress.org/extend/plugins/xilitheme-select/ "xilitheme-select") to be used with iPhone, iPod Touch or other mobiles.
+Also with [xili re/un-attach media](http://wordpress.org/extend/plugins/xili-re-un-attach-media/) !

 More informations about other plugins in the website [dev.xiligroup.com](http://dev.xiligroup.com/ "xiligroup plugins") or in [WP Repository](http://wordpress.org/extend/plugins/search.php?q=xili&sort=)